Solomon's Temple: Construction

 Modern-day reconstruction of Jerusalem during the reign of Solomon (10th century BCE) from Jerusalem Walls National Park.
 The temple stands on the original Mount Moriah, as it looked prior to its expansion by King Herod in the 1st century BCE.

-According to 1 Kings, the foundation of the Temple is laid in Ziv, the second month of the fourth year of Solomon's reign and construction is completed in Bul, the eighth month of Solomon's eleventh year, thus taking about seven years.
+According to 1 Kings, the foundation of the Temple is laid in Ziv (now known as the month of Iyar), the second month of the fourth year of Solomon's reign and construction is completed in Bul (now known as the month of Cheshvan), the eighth month of Solomon's eleventh year, thus taking about seven years.

 The Hebrew Bible says that the Tyrians played a leading role in the construction of the Temple.
 The Second Book of Samuel mentions how David and Hiram forged an alliance.
 This friendship continues after Solomon succeeds David, and the two refer to each other as brothers.
 A literary account of how Hiram helps Solomon build the Temple is given in 1 Kings (chapters 5–9) and 2 Chronicles (chapters 2–7).
 Hiram agrees to Solomon's request to supply him with cedar and cypress trees for the construction of the Temple.
 He tells Solomon that he will send the trees by sea: "I will make them into rafts to go by the sea to the place that you indicate.
 I will have them broken up there for you to take away."
 In return for the lumber, Solomon sends him wheat and oil.
 Solomon also brings over a skilled craftsman from Tyre, also called Hiram (or Huram-abi), who oversees the construction of the Temple.
 Stonemasons from Gebal (Byblos) cut stones for the Temple.

-After the Temple and palace (taking an additional 13 years) is completed, Solomon hands over twenty cities in the northwestern Galilee near Tyre as a repayment to Hiram.
+Construction of the Temple took seven years.
+After completion of Solomon's palace (which took an additional 13 years) Solomon hands over twenty cities in the northwestern Galilee near Tyre as a repayment to Hiram.
 Hiram was not pleased with the gift, however, and asks "what are these towns that you have given me, my brother?".
 Hiram then calls them "the land of Cabul", and the writer of 1 Kings 9 says they were called by this name "to this day".
 Hiram however remains on friendly terms with Solomon.

 The Second Book of Chronicles fills in some details of the construction not given in narrative brought in 1 Kings.
 It states that the trees sent as rafts were sent to the city of Joppa on the Mediterranean coast, and in return for the lumber supplied, Solomon, in addition to the wheat and oil, sent wine to Hiram.